CounterpartyXCP/Documentation/Installation/federated_node.md

 This document describes how one can set up their own Counterblock Federated Node server(s).
 It is primarily intended for system administrators and developers.

+Currently this documentation is written for Linux-based installations, but will be enhanced in the future to work with Windows and Mac OS-based hosts.

 ### Node Services

 Services run on a Federated Node include some or all of the following: